OCTOBER 23 - 24, 2017

 We don’t give diversity lip service, and we do everything possible to create it at our events.
 How do we do this in the technology and ‘open’ space?
 As previously stated, we keep costs low to ensure people just getting started, and those not making six figures, and those not sponsored by a large company, can actually afford to attend.
 We also create an environment that everyone feels welcomed, appreciated, and secure.
 We often lead emails, welcome statements, and other communication with our attendance policy, and we make no apologies for it.
 Our attendees are perhaps at risk of being “thanked to death”, but they better not be disrespected in any way.
 Finally, we absolutely, and rather fanatically, court diverse groups to attend and participate, and we guarantee you’ll notice this if you attend.
 We have proudly ‘set the pace’ in this area in a variety of ways, and we will continue to do so – because it’s important.

 3. World-class content and value

 Why are “world-class content/speakers” and “accessibility” way too often mutually exclusive?
-This has never made any sense to us, and never will.
-We are absolutely and totally obsessed with making great content available at a fair cost – and creating tremendous value in the process.
-We want hard working, motivated individuals to attend, learn, and contribute back to the community or even become a world-class speaker/thought- leader themselves.
-Perhaps it’s the way we were raised that impacted our view and eventual perspective, but we want people leaving the conference to say “I can’t believe I heard all those great speakers, learned all those new things, and met all those new people for that price.”
-We are extremely proud to say we hear that often in post-event surveys and emails.
-We wouldn’t have it any other way.
+This has never made sense to us, and never will.
+We are determined to make great content available at a fair cost – and create tremendous value in the process.
+We want to provide the best content in the world to attendees, then have those same hard working, motivated attendees contribute back to the community or even become a world-class speaker/thought leader themselves.